nvmcr/DataScience_HandBook/Deep_Learning/README.md

 ### Learning Rate Schedule
 Learning rate is a hyperparameter and choosing a learning rate is quite tricky.
 Because using a low learning rate increases training time and also isn't helpful to get out of local minima.
 If we choose a high learning rate, convergence is unstable.
 The best choice is to use a high learning rate at the start (its fast) and use a small learning rate while reaching the global minima (doesn't overshoot).
 This is done by learning rate schedular for learning rate decay.

 One option we have is to manually input the learning rate at fixed points.
 For example, multiplying the learning rate by 0.1 after epochs 30, 60, 90 for ResNets.
+We can generally decide at which epoch by looking at epoch vs loss graph.
+The epoch were the curve plateaus is where we need to decrease our learning rate.
 But finding these values for another task is a cumbersome process.
 One popular schedular is **Cosine** where we fix the number of epochs($T$) and initial learning rate($\alpha_0$) at first.
 Learning rate an epoch t is given by

   $$ \alpha_t = \frac{1}{2} \alpha_0(1+cos(\frac{t\pi}{T})) $$